 1 At Home

 The best way to create new healthy habits is to repeat them daily.
 So weekday breakfasts, lunches and snacks are the most obvious starting places.
 Most people eat the same things for breakfast daily, so we swap in healthy, satisfying, hunger-supressing meals here.
 Most people also have a set of favorite lunches and snacks, and we provide EasyPlan lunch and snack options that fit your customized calorie level and food preferences.
-You can apply the same idea by choosing meals and snacks that fit your dietary goals and repeat them until they become familiar, easy, and preferable.
+You can apply the same idea by choosing meals and snacks that fit your dietary goals and repeat them until they become familiar, easy, preferable, and automatic.
 Evening meals are where people tend to want more variety — and the evening meal is also where people tend to lose control.
 So we provide tasty, filling EasyPlan meal options that are satisfying and filling while helping you stay in control.
 Again, moderate variety within a framework of repetition is key — you want enough variety to prevent boredom, while limiting choices enough to curtail overstimulation that leads to overeating.

 Home is where people often eat extra snacks, have diet-damaging desserts, eat in front of the TV or computer, and generally sneak in more calories than they need.
 It’s important to notice and limit this eating.
 In iDiet, we help you sanitize your kitchen, substitute healthy snacks for bad ones, and provide dessert options that limit calories while increasing fullness.

 If you work outside the home, work lunches and snacks are similar in concept to home lunches in that repetition and planning are key.
 You likely have a limited set of places you go and items you order.
 We encourage packing healthy lunches, but will also help you make good choices if you are ordering or eating out.
 We recommend selecting a few safe and healthy choices, and repeating them until the healthy choices become familiar and preferable.